jonnyrobots/roberts.work/_posts/2020-06-09-decision-in-principle.md

 So what makes these hard to design for?

 A Graphical User Interface (GUI) makes a computer comprehensible by enabling you to build a conceptual model of how it works (buttons, folders etc).
 Except what the GUI _actually_ does is to create an abstraction from how the thing actually works.
-You can test this with this assertion: just because you can user a computer, it doesn’t mean you can program one.
+You can test this with this assertion: just because you can use a computer, it doesn’t mean you can program one.

 Since a CLI provides very few (obvious) cues as to how the system works, my assumption was that CLIs are interpreted as being complex.